Rhode Island Assault Lawyer

 Assault or battery on a person age 60 or older can result in a sentence of up to five years in prison, with up to $1,000 in charges.
 Due to these severe penalties, is vital to contact an experienced Rhode Island assault lawyer if you are facing assault charges.

 It is likely that you would do anything for a family member or friend if they were being attacked in your presence.
 Safe to say, you’d probably do your utmost to defend yourself if you were in a similar predicament.
+Under the law you have a right to protect yourself.
 What you might view as self-defense could be seen differently from the eyes of the law and/or lawyers or jury members having to determine your fate.

 Stop for a moment to think about how you can avoid a serious assault charge or charges, ones that could lead to lengthy jail time: